Mott Women Healthcare

 About 79 million Americans are currently infected with HPV, making it the most common sexually transmitted disease in the United States.
-The expert OB/GYN team at New York City’s Mott Women Healthcare screens for HPV and treats potential complications, such as genital warts, at their location in Chinatown.
+The expert OB/GYN team at New York City’s Mott Women Healthcare screens for HPV and treats potential complications, such as genital warts.
 To learn more about HPV, call or book an appointment online today.

 There are over 150 types of human papillomavirus (HPV).
 Infection with some strains of HPV may cause warts to appear on your hands, feet, or mucous membranes.
 Other types of HPV can lead to more serious problems, such as cancer.